walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a ‘Services’ section displayed underneath the hero section.
 The ‘Services’ section will display services offered and an image.
-This section will consist of two sub-sections.
-First subsection will display a list of services on the left and a picture on the right.
-Second will display an image on the left and list of services on the right.
 Refer to attached wireframes for more details.

-__Acceptance Criteria:__
+[Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---